Health and safety liabilities

 How does this apply to me?

-If you are a serviced or self-catering accommodation provider and you employ at least one person, you are required to take out and maintain employers' liability insurance cover with a minimum of £5 million for any one claim (most policies available offer £10 million cover).
+If you employ at least one person, you are required to take out and maintain employers' liability insurance cover with a minimum of £5 million for any one claim (most policies available offer £10 million cover).

-If you start offering serviced, self-catering or caravan accommodation, you need to consider whether you have adequate insurance to cover, for example, your potential liability under the Occupiers’ and Employers’ Liability Acts.
+If you start operating a business at your home, whether it be serviced, self-catering or caravan accommodation, or you are thinking of opening a visitor centre or museum in your garage, you need to consider whether you have appropriate and adequate insurance to cover, for example, your potential liability under the Occupiers’ and Employers’ Liability Acts.

 Most household policies will not cover: